 Going through a Divorce is difficult, not to mention the current unfamiliar and unpredictable times, as a result of COVID-19 that may be adding to one’s anxiety and fear about embarking on or pursuing the Divorce process.

-For those parties who have separated, are going through a separation or contemplating separating, here are my 6 tips for getting through this difficult period:
+For those parties who have separated, are going through a separation or contemplating separating, here are our six tips for getting through this difficult period:

 - You and your partner should reach a mutual agreement about the time the children will spend with each of you during term time, school holidays and on ‘special occasions’.
 Remember to keep the needs of the children at the forefront of your mind in these discussions and be fair and reasonable when negotiating with your partner.